Click here to view related articles.

 Display Update Markers

-This setting will show or hide update markers when new events are added to the calendar or existing events have been updated in 25Live Pro.
+This setting will show or hide update markers when new events are added to the calendar or existing events have been updated in 25Live.
 To turn on the update markers, click the Yes radio button.
 The update marker, an asterisk, will display for one cache cycle of the calendar.
 When the Publisher feed, re-executes the event search driving your calendar, the update marker will be removed.

 Popup Settings